robwad/QuoteMee/README.md

 # QuoteMee

-A personal app for recording and displaying quotes and information about authors.
+A personal Ruby on Rails app.
+Designed to record and display quotes from authors and background information about the authors.
 Essentially a sleeker version of BrainyQuote.